Home » Business Email Etiquette Blog » Arrogant Auto-replies?

 The upshot of this email was first, disgust that I am not dealing with the professional I thought I was, and second, to trash the email and remove references to them from my article.

 To me, this site visitor is overreacting just a bit.
 Why do I say that?
-Disgust is a pretty strong reaction to an pretty common and benign auto-reply.
+Disgust is a pretty strong reaction to a pretty standard and benign auto-reply.

-Based on the text provided, to me, that’s a bit dramatic.
-Next, note that they indicate the “emphasis is mine”.
+Based on the text provided, that seems a bit dramatic to me.
+Next, note that they indicate the “emphasis is mine.”

-If you’ve been reading my blog at all, you know I’ve pointed out how difficult it is to control levels of emphasis.
-And to not read into something what isn’t there.
+If you’ve been reading my blog, you know I’ve pointed out how difficult it is to control levels of emphasis and read into something that isn’t there.

 Controlling Emphasis

 So this person is reading into the auto-reply emotion that just isn’t there.
-Emphasis that was not indicated — but could be perceived.
+There is an emphasis that was not indicated but could be perceived.

-I think this message was meant to inform and not to insult.
-But enough wiggle-room was left on the table for interpretation.
+I think this message was meant to inform, not insult.
+But enough wiggle room was left for interpretation.

 Here’s how I would reword that auto-reply: